MarchandMD/MarchandMD.github.io/_posts/2021-12-17-Routing-In-Rails.md

 I use `localhost`.
 A lot.
 After I "spin up the Rails server", I can see my website/web app live.

-I type `localhost:1234` (or whatever number port I happen to be using) and then hit enter, and _VIOLA!_ my website appears in the brower.
+I type `localhost:1234` (or whatever number port I happen to be using) and then hit enter, and _VIOLA!_ my website appears in the browser.

 What happens _after_ I hit enter (or return)?